 b Class Description

-1 how to focus out the background
+🎨 How to focus out the background to keep attention on the bird

 You Will Need